 Summer Changes Everything™ 2017

-Summer Changes Everything™, a national conference devoted entirely to summer learning and afterschool, will be held at the Hyatt Regency Phoenix in Phoenix, Arizona from October 23-25, 2017.
+Summer Changes Everything™, a national conference devoted entirely to summer learning and afterschool, will be held in Phoenix, Arizona from October 23-25, 2017.

 Research confirms summer as one of the most inequitable times of the year for millions of young people in America and this year’s theme, We’ve Got the Power!, captures the critical work underway to change that.